Kartaverse/Reactor-Standalone/Install.md

 Quit DaVinci Resolve/Fusion.
 Then re-launch the software.
 You should now have Kartaverse installed on your system.

-The "Reactor Setup.lua" script created what is called a Fusion Pathmap setting that tells DaVinci Resolve where to find the Reactor content.
+The "Reactor Setup.lua" script created what is called a Fusion PathMap setting that tells DaVinci Resolve where to find the Reactor content.
 It points the PathMap shortcut called "Reactor:" to the location on the disk where the files were downloaded.

 If you want to see where the PathMap setting was configured in the program's settings, open up DaVinci Resolve's Fusion page.
 Navigate to the "Fusion > Fusion Settings…" menu.